 Drought and storm damage, and pollution of our rivers, are making the provision of clean water increasingly beyond the ability of local authorities.

 This page was last updated by Dr Bernard Preston on 22nd November, 2018.

 Perhaps it's only when we've been forced to queue for drinking water or take thirty-second showers, collecting the runoff for the toilet, that we humans will begin to consider the alternatives.

 Creating work is another consideration.
-Technological developments like desalination require large amounts of foreign capital and make no contribution to unemployment or reducing greenhouses from large coal-fired power stations that must supply the energy to pump.
+Technological developments like desalination require large amounts of foreign capital, and electricity, but make no contribution to unemployment or reducing greenhouses from large coal-fired power stations that must supply the energy to pump.